 Figure 7.3 Map: NARs in primary school, by district

-Figure 7.4 presents the NARs in secondary school by district.
-It shows that Musanze district is among the districts with a NAR between 20 and 30%.
+Figure 7.4 below presents the NAR in secondary school by district.
+The figure is 19.5% in Ngoma district, which is lower than the national average of 20.9%.